coderdev27/AlphaFish/README.md

 # AlphaFish
-NOT A FINANCIAL advise |
+NOT A FINANCIAL ADVISE |
 Cli to trade cryptocurrencies in an unique fashion.
 Currenlty only supports ftx.